-The recently developed microarray technology allows for measuring expression levels of thousands of genes simultaneously and is expected to contribute significantly to advances in fundamental questions of biology and medicine.
-We focus on the case where the experiments monitor the gene expression of different tissue samples, and where each experiment is equipped with an additional categorical outcome variable, describing e.g. a cancer type.
+Microarray technology allows the measurement of expression levels of thousands of genes simultaneously and is expected to contribute significantly to advances in fundamental questions of biology and medicine.
+We focus on the case where the experiments monitor the gene expression of different tissue samples, and where each experiment is equipped with an additional categorical outcome variable, describing, for example, a cancer type.
 An important problem in this setting is to study the relation between gene expression and tissue type.
-While microarrays monitor thousands of genes, it is assumed that only a few underlying marker components of gene subsets account for nearly all of the outcome variation, i.e. determine the type of a tissue.
+While microarrays monitor thousands of genes, it is assumed that only a few underlying marker components of gene subsets account for nearly all of the outcome variation - that is, determine the type of a tissue.
 The identification of these functional groups is crucial for tissue classification in medical diagnostics, as well as for understanding how the genome as a whole works.

 As a first approach, unsupervised clustering techniques have been widely applied to find groups of co-regulated genes on microarray data.
-Hierarchical Clustering [1, 2] identifies sets of correlated genes with similar behavior across the experiments, but yields thousands of clusters in a tree-like structure.
+Hierarchical clustering [1,2] identifies sets of correlated genes with similar behavior across the experiments, but yields thousands of clusters in a tree-like structure.
 This makes the identification of functional groups very difficult.
-In contrast, Self-Organizing-Maps [3] require a prespecified number and an initial spatial structure of clusters, but this may be hard to come up with in real problems.
-These drawbacks were improved by a novel graph theoretical clustering algorithm [4], but as all other unsupervised techniques, it usually fails to reveal functional groups of genes that are of special interest in tissue classification.
+In contrast, self-organizingmaps [3] require a prespecified number and an initial spatial structure of clusters, but this may be hard to come up with in real problems.
+These drawbacks were improved by a novel graph theoretical clustering algorithm [4], but as with all other unsupervised techniques, it usually fails to reveal functional groups of genes that are of special interest in tissue classification.
 This is because genes are clustered by similarity only, without using any information about the experiment's response variables.

-We focus here on Supervised Clustering, defined as grouping of variables (genes), controlled by information about the Y variables, i.e. the tumor types of the tissues.
-Previous work in this field encompasses $Tree\ Harvesting\ [5]$ , being a 2-step method which consists of generating numerous candidate groups by unsupervised hierarchical clustering.
-Second, the average expression profile of each cluster is considered as a potential input variable for a response model and the few gene groups that contain the most useful information for tissue discrimination are identified.
-Only this second step makes the clustering supervised, since the selection process relies on external information about the tissue types.
-An interesting supervised clustering approach that directly incorporates the response variables Y in the grouping process is the $Partial\ Least\ Squares\ (PLS)$ procedure $[6,\ 7]$ , an often applied tool in the chemometrics literature, which in a supervised manner constructs weighted linear combinations of genes that have maximal covariance with the outcome.
+We focus here on supervised clustering, defined as grouping of variables (genes), controlled by information about the Y variables, that is, the tumor types of the tissues.
+Previous work in this field encompasses tree harvesting [5], a twostep method which consists first of generating numerous candidate groups by unsupervised hierarchical clustering.
+Then, the average expression profile of each cluster is considered as a potential input variable for a response model and the few gene groups that contain the most useful information for tissue discrimination are identified.
+Only this second step makes the clustering supervised, as the selection process relies on external information about the tissue types.
+An interesting supervised clustering approach that directly incorporates the response variables Y in the grouping process is the partial least squares (PLS) procedure [6,7], a tool often applied in the chemometrics literature, which in a supervised manner constructs weighted linear combinations of genes that have maximal covariance with the outcome.
 PLS has the drawback that the fitted components involve all (usually thousands of) genes, which makes them very difficult to interpret.